AngelMunoz/fable37-cli/README.md

 Started Fable compilation...
 ```

-and it will get stale sometimes files do get compiled
+and it will get stale, sometimes files do get compiled but the CLI keeps stale

 If you invoke it manually